 6. Gastric Lipase

-HCl – HCl (Hydrochloric Acid) keeps the stomach pH acidic.
+HCl keeps the stomach pH acidic.
 As HCl is a strong acid, it will kill most of the bacteria present in the food.
 It has another main function.
-That is to convert Pepsinogen into Pepsin.
+That is to convert pepsinogen into pepsin.

-Renin – Renin is an enzyme which has the function of digesting only milk proteins to peptides
+Renin is an enzyme that has the function of digesting only milk proteins to peptides.

-Gelatinase – digests type I and type V gelatin and type IV and V collagen, which are proteoglycans in meat.
+Gelatinase digests type I and type V gelatin and type IV and V collagen, which are proteoglycans in the meat.

-Gastric Amylase – Digests starch that was not digested in the mouth, it is of minor significance in the stomach.
+Gastric amylase digests starch that was not digested in the mouth.

-Gastric Lipase – Acts on butter fat digesting it into fatty acids and glycerol.
+Gastric lipase acts on butterfat.
+It digests it into fatty acids and glycerol.

-These are all the digestion that takes place in the stomach.
-The remaining food now called as chyme is passed through the abdomen into the duodenum through the pyloric sphincter present at the lower end of the abdomen.
+These are all the digestive processes that take place in the stomach.
+The remaining food, now called chyme, is passed through the abdomen into the duodenum through the pyloric sphincter present at the lower end of the abdomen.

 Brunner’s Glands are duodenal glands located throughout the duodenum.
 The main function of this gland is to produce an alkaline solution (contain bicarbonate ion) in order to :

-2. Provide an alkaline condition for the intestinal enzymes to be active, thus enabling absorption to take place.
+2. To provide an alkaline condition for the intestinal enzymes to be active, thus enabling absorption to take place

 There are also 3 juices secreted in the Duodenum: